 A shrug provides just enough warmth on your arms and shoulders for the occasional unexpected chill in the air.
 This shrug even has an open, lacy pattern that gives you a bit of breathing room.

-Photo via Bluprint member X & Y Designs
+Photo via Craftsy member X & Y Designs

 6. Trig Wrap